YurunT/yurunt.github.io/_pages/about.md

 [//]: # (I am fascinated by graphs. )

 [//]: # (The violation of the iid assumption is what makes things harsh but also the most intriguing and powerful element.)
-My current research focuses on an interdisciplinary field of graph theory, network science, complex systems, and dynamical processes, boosted by applied probability and statistics.
+My current research focuses on an interdisciplinary field of applied maths, random graph theory, especially in dynamical processes over complex systems.
-The results generally shed lights on various scientific domains, such as computer algorithms (e.g., BFS over graphs, large components), robustness of large systems (with initial shocks), cascades in social and economic systems, network epidemics, etc.
+The results generally shed lights on various scientific domains, such as graph theory (e.g., emergence of Giant Components), robustness and cascades in large connected systems, network epidemics, etc.
-I concentrate on the generic features of these phenomena (or systems) from a connected system perspective despite other physical mechanisms.
+[//]: # (I concentrate on the generic features of these phenomena &#40;or systems&#41; from a connected system perspective.)
 Fundamental findings on understanding of complex systems are derived, providing insights for decision-making and control strategies of downstream applications.